gpkarlsson/gpkarlsson/README.md

 ### Hi there!
 I'm Gordon Karlsson.
-I started learning to write code for web development in fall of 2022 and have loved it ever since!
+I started learning web development in fall of 2022 and have loved it ever since!
 I recently graduated from the 2022-2023 University of Wisconsin Full Stack Web Development Bootcamp, and am currently working as a Software Engineering Technician.

 - 🌱 I’m currently learning Angular, React, Vite, and TypeScript.
 - ⚡ Fun fact: I'm learning to ride a unicycle!